Charikshith/GEN_AI_REPO/Mastering_Python/17 - Multiprocessing.md

 ### Introduction

 When working with concurrent programming in Python, whether it's multi-threading, asynchronous programming, or multi-processing, synchronization is crucial to prevent data races and ensure that shared resources are accessed safely.
-In this blog post, we'll explore how to use locks and semaphores with multi-processing in Python.
+In this section, we'll explore how to use locks and semaphores with multi-processing in Python.
 These synchronization primitives help control the execution of code so that only a specified number of processes can execute a particular section of code at a time.

 ### Using Process Locks